AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-publication.md

 ![Include Folder Settings](assets/manage-publication-include-folder-settings.png)

 After applying the filters, click **[!UICONTROL OK]**, and then click **[!UICONTROL Publish]**.
 On clicking the publish button, a confirmation message `Resource(s) have been scheduled for publication` appears.
-And the selected assets and/or folders are published to the defined destination based on the scheduler (`Now` or `Later`).
-Log in to your publish instance to verify that the assets and/or folders are successfully published.
+And the selected assets and (or) folders are published to the defined destination based on the scheduler (`Now` or `Later`).
+Log in to your publish instance to verify that the assets and (or) folders are successfully published.

 ![Publish to AEM](assets/manage-publication-publish-aem.png)